mpayetta/mpayetta.github.io/_drafts/2016-07-31-full-text-indexing-with-elastic-search-and-mongodb.markdown

 Nowadays it's very common to have a search feature in any website or app.
 This usually happens with platforms that have lots of information to offer to their users.
-From e-commerce websites which have thousands of products in different categories, to blogs or news sites which have thousands of articles. <!--to-->Whenever a client/user/reader reaches this kind of websites, they automatically tend to find a search box where they can typer a query to get to the specific article/product/whatever they're looking for.
+From e-commerce websites which have thousands of products in different categories, to blogs or news sites which have thousands of articles. <!--to-->Whenever a client/user/reader reaches this kind of websites, they automatically tend to find a search box where they can type a query to get to the specific article/product/whatever they're looking for.
 Having a bad search engine leads to frustrated users which will most probably never come back to our websites again.